Writing tips for IELTS General module

-As you know there are 2 parts, Writing 1 and Writing 2.
+As you know there are 2 parts, the Writing task 1 and the Writing task 2.

-In Writing 1 you receive a “scenario” and you have to write a letter.
-Not many people know that there are 4 types of letters in IELTS:
+In the Writing task 1 you receive a “scenario” and you have to write a letter.
+Not many people know that there are 4 types of letters in the IELTS test:

 • Complaint / Request (of information) letter